3 Common Mistakes and How to Fix Them.

 need for anything fancy, just be smiling as you give, as you share, as you entertain within an eye toward appreciating your desire to give it your best.
 Then, as they like or dislike, you know that you are just there to do the best you can.
 You can’t do more.

 3. Repeating Bad Decisions Year After Year Out of Guilt of Obligation.

 As a family, it is important to invest some energy into reviewing previous holiday seasons.
 And noticing what worked and what didn’t work.
 It’s a typical human fault that we adopt a “losing strategy” and yet tend to repeat this over and over despite our pain and suffering.
 So, plan a 30-minute family review session over dinner.
 The reason behind this family discussion is to increase awareness of what has worked and what didn’t work.
 Be honest about the time, energy, and psychological costs of various decisions.

 At times, your children may enjoy events that simply cost too much emotionally for mom or dad.
 At other times, you may notice that certain parties or celebrations involved huge amounts of time and energy.
 And yet, brought relatively little return.

 Solution: Identify Losing Strategies and Drop Them Like A Hot Potato!

 Be brutally honest.
 Was it worth it?
 If not, then force yourself to make some changes.
 Get help.
 Reduce the spending.
 Cancel it.
 Have someone else do it.
 Decline an offer.

 One of the best ways to see your way through this is with some independent input.
-Bring some outside party into your family discussion and let them offer some input.
-Give them permission to be honest and offer strong suggestion.
+Bring some outside parties into your family discussion and let them offer some input.
+Permit them, to be honest, and offer a strong suggestion.
 You don’t have to take their advice.
 You just want some input.
-The goal is sanity and peace not perfection.
+The goal is sanity and peace, not perfection.
 If you choose less, it can be more.
-When you are focus on just doing your best to enjoy love and share.
+When you are focused on just doing your best to enjoy love and share.